Tuesday 3 December 1940

 German destroyers Greif, Kondor, Falke, and Seeadler lay minefield Marieanne off Dover (Hellfire Corner).

 Convoy FN 349 departs from Southend, Convoy FN 349 and FN 351 depart from Methil, Convoy HX 93 departs from Halifax.

 U-76 (Oberleutnant zur See Friedrich von Hippel) is commissioned.

 Royal Navy minesweeping trawler Ophelia is commissioned.

 US Navy light cruiser USS Montpelier is laid down.

 A report of the British First Sea Lord Sir Dudley Pound to the War Cabinet states that the Royal Navy is gaining control of the Mediterranean.
-The recent engagement at Cape Spartivento, Admiral of the Fleet Pound concludes, was merely a "chance encounter" in which Italian claims that the "British units... had run away" were "unfounded."
-Malta is now "reasonably secure" given the success off Operation Collar in delivering reinforcements to the island.
+The recent engagement at Cape Spartivento, Admiral of the Fleet Pound concludes, was merely a "chance encounter" in which an Italian claim that the "British units... had run away" was "unfounded."
+Malta is now "reasonably secure" given the success of Operation Collar in delivering reinforcements to the island.
 Admiral James Somerville, meanwhile, is currently facing an official Court of Inquiry at Gibraltar due to the "chance encounter."

 Royal Navy destroyer HMS Havock collides with battleship HMS Valiant in Alexandria Harbour.
 It requires two months of repairs at Malta.